Theme

 GitHub-hosted systems project

-The public reference point is a GitHub repository with code, setup guidance, and system-level project materials.
+Public materials are available through a GitHub repository with code, setup guidance, and system-level project materials.

 Why it matters